DolpheusLabs/student-test/LectureNotes.md

 -	Who can name at least one tool we use for a git repository here at work?
 -	Someone else: who can name one orchestrator/build tool we use here?

-o	Some examples at Citi
+o	Some examples here at work

 	Jenkins + BitBucket